This procedure is intended to allow

 1.2.1 Individual accesses

-On the day of the event, the club member must go to the printing terminal in Building 33 (Main Reception), enter the unique code that he has received and collect the visitor card(s) from the security guard on duty, presenting a valid identity document.
+On the day of the event, club members must go to the printing terminal in Building 33 (Main Reception), enter the unique code that they have received and collect their visitor card(s) from the security guard on duty, presenting a valid identity document.

 Outside the opening hours of the Main Reception, the remaining visitor cards can be collected from the security guard on duty at Entrance B.